homeir/lesson/senegal-grid/README.md

 2. Use the checkboxes in the top-left corner to filter lines by voltage level
 3. Use the "Station Labels" section to toggle the display of origin and destination station names
 4. Use the "Power Plants" section to filter power plants by type
+5. Use the "Map Type" section to switch between different map views (Road Map, Satellite, Hybrid, Terrain)
-5. Click on substations or power plants to view detailed information
+6. Click on substations or power plants to view detailed information
-6. Click on lines to view detailed information about the transmission line
+7. Click on lines to view detailed information about the transmission line

 ## Data Sources